bbc/genie-starter-pack/docs/gameplay-components/custom-settings.md

 ## How do I configure a callback for my setting?

 In `src/main.js` add a call to subsribe the settings channel of the signal bus by calling `signal.bus.subscribe(subscription)` where `subscription` is an object with the following properties:
-- `channel` -> This should be set to settingsChannel.  <!-- TODO: This shouldn't really be exposed in this case as all settings should use the settings channel  -->
+- `channel`: This should be set to settingsChannel.  <!-- TODO: This shouldn't really be exposed in this case as all settings should use the settings channel  -->
-- `name` -> This should correspond to the key of the setting that the callback is being set for.
+- `name`: This should correspond to the key of the setting that the callback is being set for.
-- `callback` -> A callback function for the setting that will execute whenever the setting is changed by the player.
+- `callback`: A callback function for the setting that will execute whenever the setting is changed by the player.

 ```javascript
 signal.bus.subscribe({